fn-b/TTracker/README.md

 You should then be able to see the `TTracker` tile on your Landscape home.

 The app is dependent on the MBTA v3 API.
 You can set your api key in the `Key Management` page.
+You will need to go here https://api-v3.mbta.com/register to obtain a key (you need an email adress sorry!)
-The MBTA website says you can only make 40 requests.
-During development I have made many more than this without an API key.
-If you are having problems it is best to set your API key.
+The MBTA website says you can only make 40 requests without a key.
+During development I have made many more than this and did not run into any problems so maybe you don't need one ;).